arena-ai/structured-logprobs/docs/index.md

-**structured-logprobs** is a Python library that enhances OpenAI's structured outputs by adding information about token log probabilities.
+**structured-logprobs** is an open-source Python library that enhances OpenAI's structured outputs by providing detailed information about token log probabilities.

 ![structured-logprobs](images/pitch.png)

-This library is designed to provide valuable insights into the **reliability of an LLM's structured output**.
-It works with OpenAI [Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs), which is a feature that ensures the model will always generate responses that adhere to a supplied JSON Schema, eliminating concerns about missing required keys or hallucinating invalid values.
+This library is designed to offer valuable insights into the **reliability of an LLM's structured outputs**.
+It works with OpenAI's [Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs), a feature that ensures the model consistently generates responses adhering to a supplied JSON Schema.
+This eliminates concerns about missing required keys or hallucinating invalid values.

 ## Purpose